 - Sprinkle with some chili near the end of the bake, for a spicy kick.

-- Top with some fresh cilantro and a squeeze of fresh lemon juice.
+- Top with some fresh cilantro and a squeeze of fresh lemon juice or lemon slices.

 - If you are going to use this recipe for meal prep, try dicing the chicken into bite-sized cubes.
 This makes reheating the chicken so much easier.